Disney Magic, Deck 4 Aft

 Along the outside wall are video monitors which display images and “how to draw” sketches from Disney films.
 As the evening progresses, you’ll notice bits of color being added to the walls and artwork, eventually becoming fully saturated by the end of your meal.

-Animator’s Palate will receive an upgrade during summer 2014, adding the Animation Magic dinner show that debuted on the Fantasy.
+Animator’s Palate was updated in the summer of 2014, adding the Animation Magic dinner show that debuted on the Fantasy.
 At the beginning of your first night’s dinner at Animator’s Palate, you’re given a sheet of paper and crayon, and told to draw a self-portrait.
 At the end of the evening, all of the diners’ self-portraits are shown in an animated cartoon similar to Disney’s 1929 short cartoon The Skeleton Dance.
+Kids typically get a real kick out of seeing their artwork quickly turned into animation.
+Be sure to have your camera ready to capture their reactions.

 Vegetable stir-fry; Roasted garlic or red pepper dip with bread.